bifravst/bifravst/docs/azure/DeviceCredentials.md

 Device certificates are signed using an intermediate CA. This allows to keep the CA root certificate secure and create an intermediate CA certificate to be used during device provisioning.
-This way the CA root certificate private key will never be transmitted to unsecure locations (e.g. a third-party factory).
+This way the CA root certificate private key will never be transmitted to insecure locations (e.g. a third-party factory).

 If the intermediate CA certificate is compromised, it can be deactivated so new devices with credentials signed by the compromised intermediat CA certficate